-Before the WRC 2 season starts, it was time for ŠKODA Motorsport to have some winter fun.
-Jan Kopecký took his FABIA R5 to the Austrian town of Zell am See, where the famed GP Ice Race returned for the first time in 45 years (we introduced the race in our recent article).
-The results were, as we are used to see, quite spectacular.
+Before the WRC 2 season started, there was time for ŠKODA Motorsport to have some winter fun.
+Jan Kopecký took his FABIA R5 to the Austrian town of Zell am See, where the famed GP Ice Race was running for the first time in 45 years (we introduced the race in our recent article).
+The results were, as we are getting used to seeing, quite spectacular.

-The renewed GP Ice Race included a competition of R5 rally cars, which took place over the both two days of the event.
-On the first day, the FABIA R5 had another chance to meet its new rival, the Polo GTI R5, which was first introduced on last year’s RallyRACC Catalunya and is posed to become ŠKODA’s biggest competitor in the 2019 WRC 2 and other rally series.
+The renewed GP Ice Race included a competition for R5 rally cars, which took place over both days of the event.
+On the first day, the FABIA R5 had another chance to face its new rival, the Polo GTI R5, which was first introduced at last year’s RallyRACC Catalunya and is poised to become ŠKODA’s biggest competitor in the 2019 WRC 2 and other rally series.

-On the first day of the event, Jan Kopecký managed to achieve a class victory, ahead of Volkswagen’s Romain Dumas.
-Sunday, the day two of the race, brought even more spectacular outcome for ŠKODA, when Julian Wagner, Austrian junior driver from the Baumschlager Rally&Racing (BRR) team took another FABIA R5 to second place, behind Jan Kopecký, who once again dominated the proceedings.
+On the first day of the event, Jan Kopecký claimed a class victory ahead of Volkswagen’s Romain Dumas.
+Sunday, day two of the race, brought an even more spectacular outcome for ŠKODA when Julian Wagner, an Austrian junior driver from the Baumschlager Rally&Racing (BRR) team took his FABIA R5 to second place, behind Jan Kopecký, who once again dominated the proceedings.

 “It was really amazing to compete here with my ŠKODA FABIA R5 on ice and snow.
 Even in the car I could feel the enthusiasm of the fans,” commented reigning WRC 2 champion Jan Kopecký.